Ookiiboy/ignoreBoy/README.md

 ## Why would I use this?
 Like, my guy, I almost never touch my `.gitignore`.

-There are a few interesting reasons that you might enjoy using this:
+There are a few reasons that you might enjoy using this:

 - Codebases with diverse languages often tend to have a `.gitignore` that are sparse, and don't use best practices.